txdai/SEM-Crop-Tool/README.md

 ## Overview

-The SEM Image Processor is a web-based application designed to process Scanning Electron Microscope (SEM) images of periodic silicon 2D structures.
+The SEM Image Crop tool is a web-based application designed to process Scanning Electron Microscope (SEM) images of periodic silicon 2D structures.
 This tool allows users to upload TIFF images, select specific regions of interest, apply transformations, and extract exact boundaries of structures within the image.

-[Include a screenshot of the main application interface here]

 ## Features